Friday, August 31, 2007

 Speaking of sexy, how about the faux-desserts Dr. Tea whips up in his blender?
 His Chocolate Mint Ice Cream (made from chocolate mint tea, soy milk and ice) has only 60 calories.
 And, his Orange Sherbet has only 50.

-ants, Dr. Tea sees tea as a useful culinary and cocktail ingredient.
+In addition to health benefits from its anti-oxidants, Dr. Tea sees tea as a useful culinary and cocktail ingredient.
 “Tea brings out the flavor in everything,” he declares.
 “It is the single most perfect plant nature created.”

 He explains that people seek stimulation from unhealthy sources such as caffeine, nicotine, marijuana and cocaine may want to consider tea’s pleasure enhancing qualities.
 “Tea has L-Theanine which enters the body from the small intestine and stimulates a feeling of happiness and bliss.”